Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

     * In the case, the customer full name is valid:
       * The system updates this data in the database
       * The system redirects the user to the Accounts page
-      * The system displays an info message "Bank account {account number is presented here} updated successfully"
+      * The system displays an info message "Bank account {account number is indicated here} updated successfully"
       * The system displays a list of all bank accounts with updated data
         ![](/docs/jpeg/slide_9.jpeg)
     * In the case, the customer full name is invalid, the system displays a warning "Customer full name is incorrect!"